dekarrin/mtgdb/README.md

 Possible Enhancements:
 ------------------------

-* `export-decks` - Export a deck list that can be later imported for backup in sheets or CSV.
-* `import-decks` - Import a deck list that was exported with `export-decks`
 * `add-inv` - Manually add a new card entry to the inventory.
 Warns that backing store such as deckbox will not be updated to match.
 Uses a table to track all non-imported modifications.
 Considered 'wishlisted' by default.